 Complementary Therapies in Supportive Care for Mesothelioma

-The goal is to address not just the physical disease.
-They also address your emotional, mental and spiritual well-being.
-Talk to your doctor before starting any new therapy.
-This helps ensure it’s safe and won’t conflict with your cancer treatment.
+Some cancer centers have integrative oncology programs.
+These programs can help you choose the safest therapies and coordinate standard cancer treatments with complementary mesothelioma therapies.
+The goal is to address not just the physical disease, but also your emotional, mental and spiritual well-being.
+Always talk to your doctor before starting any new therapy to make sure it’s safe and won’t conflict with your mesothelioma treatment.

 Mesothelioma Supportive Care Team